PamudaUposath/studentMarksEntry/README.md

 --> 5] count of the all subjects\
 --> 6] add a new student and his/her details\
 --> 7] Save all the details inside the "Marks.txt" and terminate program

+## dependancies
+Tkinter
+>pip install tk

+* Note

+on linux you might need to install tkinter on your system via your package manager too